th-schwarz/CloudflareDNS-java/README.md

 ## Disclaimer

 This guide comes without any warranty.
 Use at your own risk.
-The author is not responsible for potential data loss, hardware damage, or keyboard mishaps!
+The author is not responsible for potential data loss, hardware damage or keyboard mishaps!

 ---